crearis/odoo-in-vue/vue/README.md

 **Before you run the Quasar/Vue sub-project follow these steps (as needed).**

-Make sure you are in the `vue` directory in this project.
+Make sure you are in the `vue` directory in this project, and have the server containers running, before continuing.

 ### Install the dependencies
 ```bash